mmcclimon/theory_biblios/README.md

 using `xelatex` (`luatex` might also work?) to use the fontspec packages.
-Everything is formatted for Chicago style, since that's what I use; if you want to format it some other way there's probably a LaTeX package for it...I make no guarantees that the bib files
+Everything is formatted for Chicago style, since that's what I use; if you want to format it some other way there's probably a LaTeX package for it...I make no guarantees that the bib files will work properly for some of the more exotic entries.